 Given their high involvement in collecting CEDIS data and using CTAS, an opportunity exists to highlight ED nurses' contributions, and to examine the value and impact of this data on practice and patient outcomes.
-NENA is well positioned to provide the leadership required to move nurses from being data collectors, to information users by maximizing their potential to advance emergency nursing practice through informatics.
+The National Emergency Nurses Association (NENA) is well positioned to provide the leadership required to move nurses from being data collectors, to information users by maximizing their potential to advance emergency nursing practice through informatics.

-Informatics Competency as A Catalyst for Change in Emergency Nursing

-Informatics tools have the potential to improve consistency of care, patient outcomes, cost efficiency, and nursing knowledge (Nagle & White, 2018).
-Nursing Informatics is defined as the "science and practice (that) integrates nursing, its information and knowledge, with the management of information and communication technologies to promote the health of people, families, and communities worldwide" (IMIA Special Interest Group on Nursing Informatics, 2009, para.
-4).
+Informatics Competency as A Catalyst for Change in Emergency Nursing Informatics tools have the potential to improve consistency of care, patient outcomes, cost efficiency, and nursing knowledge (Nagle & White, 2018).
+Nursing Informatics is defined as the "science and practice (that) integrates nursing, its information and knowledge, with the management of information and communication technologies to promote the health of people, families, and communities worldwide."
+(IMIA Special Interest Group on Nursing Informatics, 2009 para 4).
 Historically and to this day, nurses' work is all about data and information.
 At the point of care, ICT tools such as clinical information systems are essential for managing and synthesizing healthcare and patient data needed to support clinical decision-making for all healthcare providers including nurses.

-According to the Canadian Nurses Association (CNA) and Canadian Nursing Informatics Association (CNIA), technology and innovation are continuously transforming healthcare and nursing practice (CNA & CNIA, 2017).
+According to the Canadian Nurses Association (CNA) and Canadian Nursing Informatics

+Association (CNIA), technology and innovation are continuously transforming healthcare and nursing practice (CNA & CNIA, 2017).
 For nurses to adapt to this new culture of digital health, they must acquire and maintain competency in informatics so that they are able to optimize practice and keep pace with advances in technology (CNA & CNIA, 2017).
-Informatics competent nurses are better able to advocate for incorporating data elements unique to nurses' interventions in existing and emerging clinical information systems so that nursing knowledge and contributions to improving patient and system outcomes are more visible (CNA & CNIA 2017; Canadian Nurses Association, 2006; 2019b).
+Informatics competent nurses are better able to advocate for incorporating data elements unique to nurses' interventions in existing and emerging clinical information systems so that nursing knowledge

+Article in press - Canadian Journal of Emergency Nursing - www.CJEN.ca and contributions to improving patient and system outcomes are more visible (CNA & CNIA 2017; Canadian Nurses Association, 2006; 2019b).

-For example, within Canadian emergency nursing, nurses have a unique opportunity to show the value of nursing narratives inputted into triage datasets, which is evolving internationally, but not explored within the Canadian context yet.
-For example, nurses' triage narratives have been studied in a systematic way (Government of Western Australia, 2009), and used for real-time bio-terrorism surveillance (Chapman et al., 2004), and for epidemiological purposes such as identifying injury (McKenzie et al., 2010) and drug use patterns (Indig et al., 2008).
-These studies have shown that triage narratives can be used in isolation (Sterling et al., 2019) or in combination with ICD codes (Horng et al., 2017; Mitchell et al., 2009) for epidemiological research; with some research suggesting that the triage narratives may even be superior to coding or ICD codes for identifying clinical cases (Indig et al., 2009).
+For example, within Canadian emergency nursing, nurses have a unique opportunity to show the value of nursing narratives inputted into triage datasets, which is evolving internationally but not explored within the Canadian context yet.
+For example, nurses' triage narratives have been studied in a systematic way (Government of Western Australia, 2009), and used for real-time bio-terrorism surveillance (Chapman, Dowling, & Wagner, 2004), and for epidemiological purposes such as identifying injury (McKenzie, Scott, Campbell, & McClure, 2010) and drug use patterns (Indig, Copeland, Conigrave, & Rotenko, 2008).
+These studies have shown that triage narratives can be used in isolation (Sterling, Patzer, Schrager, 2019) or in combination with ICD codes (Horng, et al., 2017; Mitchell, Finch, Boufous, & Browne, 2009) for epidemiological research; with some research suggesting that the triage narratives may even be superior to coding or ICD codes for identifying clinical cases (Indig, Copeland, Conigrave, & Rotenko, 2009).
 Despite the time invested by Canadian triage nurses in recording these data during triage assessments, to date there has been no push for CIHI to include it as part of mandatory data reporting.
-Initiatives to incorporate triage narratives into nationally collected data could create a whole new source for epidemiological data, a source that starts at the earliest moments in patient care.
-Yet, these opportunities are currently being missed out due to limited awareness about emergency nursing informatics.
+Initiatives to incorporate triage narratives into nationally collected data could create a whole new source for epidemiological data, a source that starts at the earliest moments in patient care, Yet, these opportunities are currently being missed out due to limited awareness about emergency nursing informatics.